X

 Ashwani Gupta

 Thank you.
-Next question is from Sumit Kishore from Access Capital.
+Next question is from Sumit Kishore from Axis Capital.
 Please go ahead.

 Sumit Kishore

-Hi, good evening.
+Hi.
+Good evening.
 Thanks for the opportunity.
-One question on the container cargo volume growth that you have seen, the logistics business, it’s about 4%.
-The quarter seemed to be a bit low versus what you were tracking and what Iran Concord has done slightly more than that also as the second biggest player in the space right now, given that DFC is going to come up in March and the Concord has given a fairly strong growth guidance for the next three, four years on their call.
-Just wanted to hear your thoughts on how you are looking at the next three, four years post EFC.
+One question on the container cargo volume growth that you have seen, the logistics business, it’s about 4% each quarter.
+It’s seem to be a bit low versus what you were tracking and what — even Concord has done slightly more than that.
+Also as the second biggest player in the space right now, given that DFC is going to come up in March and the Concord has given a fairly strong growth guidance for the next three years, four years on their call, just wanted to hear your thoughts on how you are looking at the next three years, four years post-DFC?

 Ashwani Gupta

-Hi, I’ll just respond to that.
+Hi.
+I’ll just respond to that.
 So you’re right.
-Q1Q looking at 4%.
+We are Q-on-Q looking at 4%.
 So that’s roughly 1.64 to 1.70.
 So initial response to that is that we are going down the integrated path and looking at having a complete port to factory sort of thought process.
-That’s where you’re seeing a reconfig happening with regards to the DFC which is roughly 15,6 kilometers which ultimately will connect the northern hinterland into let’s say Navajo.
-We don’t see too much of disruption.
+That’s where you’re seeing a reconfig happening.

+With regards to the DFC, which is roughly 1,506 kilometers, which ultimately will connect the northern hinterland into, let’s say, Nhava Sheva from Mundra, we don’t see too much of disruption.
 We’re looking at our volumes remaining steady.
-And primarily if I look at it, the rail slabs that you’re looking at between let’s say Mundra and the other ports vary from six to seven rail slabs that will increase.

-So apart from let’s say the increase in cargo carrying capacity, the rail slabs will not really benefit that process.
-So we will see a little more movement no doubt maybe from road into rail, but we don’t see any delta affecting us.
-In fact we do look at the industry as a whole benefiting from this.
+And primarily if I look at it, the rail slabs that you’re looking at between, let’s say, Mundra and the other ports vary from six to seven rail slabs.
+That will increase.
+So apart from, let’s say, the increase in cargo carrying capacity, the rail slabs will not really benefit that process.
+So we will see a little more movement, no doubt, maybe from road into rail, but we don’t see any delta affecting us.
+In fact, we do look at the industry as a whole benefiting from this.

 Sumit Kishore

-So your response sort of gives me the impression that you are looking at a single digit growth for the next three, four years in the rail container volumes even after dsp.
+So your response sort of gives me the impression that you are looking at a single digit growth for the next three years, four years in the rail container volume even after DFC.
 Is that the right impression?

 So not really.
-If I’m looking at Adani Logistics in particular, we are targeting double digit growth as we have Done even in this year.
-If you look at my year on year numbers, we are in double digit.
-We are roughly at 11%.
-So we are looking at double digit to continue.
+If I’m looking at Adani Logistics in particular, we are targeting double-digit growth as we have done even in this year.
+If you look at my year-on-year numbers, we are in double-digit roughly at 11%.
+So we are looking at double-digit to continue.

 Sumit Kishore